plone/volto/README.md

 They are managed together but released individually.
 This allows the code to be shared effectively, and unifies tracking of changes across all of the apps and libraries.

-Some packages released to npm were previously in separate repositories, but are now included in this monorepo.
-They include the following items.

 | Package | Location |
 |---|---|
 | [`@plone/client`](https://www.npmjs.com/package/@plone/client) | [`packages/client`](https://github.com/plone/volto/tree/main/packages/client#readme) |